pulumi/pulumi/docs/design/resources.md

         rpc Delete(DeleteRequest) returns (google.protobuf.Empty) {}
     }

-TODO[pulumi/pulumi-fabric#54]: eventually we will add operational APIs to resource providers.
+TODO[pulumi/pulumi#54]: eventually we will add operational APIs to resource providers.
 This will allow them to report
     logging and performance counters, for example.
-This will permit easy inspection from the command line (e.g., `lumi resource perf cpu <resource-id>` could print out the current CPU perf-counter history for a resource).
+This will permit easy inspection from the command line (e.g., `pulumi resource perf cpu <resource-id>` could print out the current CPU perf-counter history for a resource).
 It will also permit handy resource monitoring from our hosted service, possibly in conjunction with workflows.

 Describing the full RPC interface here is outside of the scope of this document.
 However, all existing resources are